 What Are Relative Pronouns?

-In the English language, we have five main relative pronouns that we are going to discuss here:
+In the English language, we have five main relative pronouns:

 The relative pronoun 'that' is very flexible and you can use it for people or things.
 Both these sentences are correct:

 In this example, 'Who' refers to 'girls' here.

 I like girls

 Relative Pronoun as the Subject of Relative Clauses

 If we have two sentences (or clauses) with subjects and verbs, we simply replace the relative pronoun with the subject in the second clause.
 The relative clause is the part of the sentence that contains the relative pronoun.
 If we look at the relative clause, the subject of the clause is the relative pronoun.
 Now look at some examples:

 Here we have two different sentences and we can combine them by using the relative pronoun 'which' or 'that.'

 is very kind. → I like my mom

 Here, we take the subject in the second clause 'she' and replace it with the appropriate relative pronoun 'who.'